 Where: 100 Clark St., Long Beach; 516-431-3890

-What you'll find: The sprinklers and splash park area on Clark Street includes water arches that kids can run through or underneath.
+What you'll find: The free sprinklers and splash park area on Clark Street includes water arches that kids can run through or underneath.
 Water sprays up from the ground; there's also a spider climber made of rope, and showers that feature water raining down on kids.
 The park also includes a playground, rope-climbing station and more.

 Other Long Beach splash parks: Leroy Conyers Park on Park Place and Georgia Park on the corner of Georgia Avenue and West Beach Street.

 Where: Hempstead Turnpike and Merrick Avenue, East Meadow; 516-572-0348

 What you'll find: In Field 2 at Eisenhower Park, you'll find three playground areas -- the largest includes a free splash pool.
 There is also a large sprinkler ring with multiple spray heads but no play equipment.
 Hours vary from day to day.

 What you'll find: At Cantiague Park, there is an interactive water play area featuring a jungle gym with sprinklers that shoot water up from the ground.
 There's also a pool with two large water slides and a kiddie pool.

 Where: Main Street, Port Washington; 516-869-6311

 What you'll find: The free splash area for kids is located at the back of Blumenfeld Family Park.
 The water is user-controlled, with large buttons that kids can push to turn the water on.
 Three fountains go off in a timed pattern that lets kids run around and chase the water.
 There's also a mushroom waterfall and dump buckets.
 The park includes swings, monkey bars, slides and more.

 What you'll find: At Splish Splash water park, you'll find 20 waterslides as well as the first water roller coaster in New York, a kiddie area, wave pool, lazy river and much more.